gdsc-Poornima-University/GITHUB-Workshop/README.md

 ## 📧 Contct Us 📧

-If you have any questions, concerns, or need assistance during the competition, don't hesitate to contct us at [gdscpoornima@email.com](mailto:gdscpoornima@email.com).
+If you have any questions, concerns, or need assistance during the competition, don't hesitate to contact us at [gdscpoornima@email.com](mailto:gdscpoornima@email.com).

 ## 🗓️ Timeline 🗓️